Normie Osborn

-Normie Osborn is a fictional character in Marvel Comics.
+Normie Osborn is a fictional character appearing in American comic books published by Marvel Comics.
 He is the grandson of Norman Osborn and the eldest son of Harry Osborn.
+After gaining part of Carnage's power and giving birth to a symbiote, Rascal, Normie becomes the second Red Goblin.

+In the alternate future continuities of Spider-Girl and The Amazing Spider-Man: Renew Your Vows, Normie becomes the Green Goblin and romances Spider-Man's daughters Mayday Parker and Annie-May Parker, initially serving as a villain before being turned to the side of good and becoming Venom.

 Publication history

 Normie Osborn first appeared in The Amazing Spider-Man #263 (April 1985), and was created by Bill Mantlo and Al Milgrom.
 He appeared in Green Goblin stories throughout the 1990s, generally portrayed as hating Spider-Man.

 Fictional character biography

-Normie Osborn is the child of Liz Allan and Harry Osborn and the grandson of Norman Osborn.
+Normie Osborn is the son of Harry Osborn and the grandson of Norman Osborn.

 Harry's sanity recovered shortly before dying from a modified version of the Goblin formula, saving Spider-Man and saying "You're my best friend"; Normie is shown overhearing this, possibly changing his view of Spider-Man.
 While still recovering from his father's death, Normie is befriended by Peter Parker, a sort of surrogate uncle to him.
 A trio of robotic "Goblin women" (one of a number of failsafes prepared by Harry before death) kidnap Normie, intending to turn him into a new Green Goblin.
 Spider-Man and the Molten Man (Normie's uncle) defeat them before he can be exposed to the Goblin formula.

 Norman Osborn returned from the dead, using a robot Goblin to kidnap his heir.
 This version appears as the standard Green Goblin, and causes Normie to believe his father has returned.
 This is part of a complex ploy to increase Norman's visibility by playing the unfortunate grandfather.

 Norman dismisses the possibility of his grandson being his heir (the new Goblin), saying that Normie has the same weaknesses as Harry.

 Normie is seen in a Sensational Spider-Man issue playing baseball, being watched from the stands by the Molten Man and the Chameleon, while Electro is in the shadows.
 No harm comes to Normie, but the Chameleon uses his safety as a bargaining chip to bring the Molten Man into his plan to attack Spider-Man after the hero's recent unmasking.

 Normie reappears after the One More Day storyline.
 Now Normie hates his father for supposedly abandoning him when Harry was mistakenly believed dead while being high on the Goblin serum.
 His hatred for Spider-Man is also reignited.

-Osborn's re-establishes himself as a major crime lord called the Goblin King, undergoing plastic surgery to also establish himself as a businessman named Mason Banks to provide a suitable inheritance for his grandson, with Liz apparently helping Norman in this endeavor.
+After Norman Osborn re-establishes himself as a major crime lord called the Goblin King, undergoing plastic surgery to also establish himself as a businessman named Mason Banks, he claims this is to provide a suitable inheritance for his grandson Normie, with Normie's mother Liz apparently helping Norman in this endeavor.